 - Clear the browser’s history and cache on a regular basis to ensure the browser is clear.

 - Avoid shopping on unreliable websites.

 - Use preventative software applications, such as anti-malware, anti-spam, anti-virus, and firewalls.

-If you’re concerned about your online privacy, contact Dynamix Solutions to find the best solution for you.
+If you’re concerned about your cybersecurity, contact Dynamix Solutions to find the best solution for you.